MONROE-PROJECT/Database/readme.md

 Please note the **drop** command on the first line.

-!!! @Rafael: could you please update the configuration details? !!!
+!!! @rleiva: could you please update the configuration details? !!!